 - Frostic School of Art

-- Professionally accredited programs — WMU is the only university in Michigan to have all disciplines accredited, and one of only eight in the nation, making it a College of Distinction.
+- Professionally accredited programs — WMU is the only university in Michigan to have all disciplines accredited, and one of only eight in the nation.

 - Technology embedded in curriculum — Each unit supports its own computer lab with applications unique to the discipline.